-Section 25(1) (b) of the Local Government Act 2003 places a duty on the Chief Financial Officer of each of the seven constituent bodies, to report on the adequacy of the proposed financial reserves.
+Section 25(1) (b) of the Local Government Act 2003 places a duty on the Chief Financial Officers of the GLA and each of the five functional bodies, on behalf of each of the seven constituent bodies, to report on the adequacy of the proposed financial reserves.
 This is covered within the information and advice provided below.